 (Abercych – about 10 miles/23 minutes from Woodland Rise (SA37 OHJ))

-Our most local eatery; Chinese restaurant and takeaway.
+Our most local eatery; A pub, Chinese restaurant and takeaway.

 (Cynwyl Elfed – about 3 miles/5 minutes from Woodland Rise (SA33 6TL))

 Another great country inn, with emphasis on local produce.
 Well-behaved dogs are allowed in the bar and beer garden.